semrush/intergalactic/website/docs/components/modal/modal.md

 ### Closing the window

-You can close the modal window by:
+You can close the modal window by clicking on the following controls:

-- clicking on `Close` button;
+- `Close` icon;
-- clicking on `CTA` or `Cancel` button;
+- CTA or "Cancel" button;
-- clicking outside the container area;
+- `ESC` key;
-- `ESC` button;
+- "Back" in the browser (nothing changes on the parent page);
-- click `Back` in the browser (nothing changes on the parent page).
+- outside the container area.

 > When the modal window is closed, the focus should return to the trigger.

 **If the weight of the error of the accidental closing of the window is too high, then warn the user about the loss of information.**

-For example, data entered or changed without AutoSave in:
+For example, data entered or changed without auto save in:

 - in the project settings page;
 - in the form (payment, subscription, profile editing, etc.).